STANDARDIZED FIELD SOBRIETY TESTS ATTORNEYS IN MARYSVILLE, OHIO

 When properly administered, this test is composed of two stages, the instruction stage, and the walking stage.
 As with the HGN, there is a very specific protocol that officers should have followed in administering both stages of this test.
 During the instruction stage, you should have been instructed as follows:

-- Place your right foot on the line ahead of the left foot, with the heel of right foot against toe of left foot (demonstrate).
+Place your right foot on the line ahead of the left foot, with the heel of the right foot against the toe of the left foot (demonstrate).

 According to NHTSA, there are eight visual clues that the officer looks for, and if he/she observes at least two of the eight, you will be considered to have failed the test.